Diffraction from slits: Single slit

 As an example, an exact equation can now be derived for the intensity of the diffraction pattern as a function of angle in the case of single-slit diffraction.

 A mathematical representation of Huygens' principle can be used to start an equation.

 Consider a monochromatic complex plane wave $\Psi^\prime$ of wavelength λ incident on a slit of width a.

 If the slit lies in the x′-y′ plane, with its center at the origin, then it can be assumed that diffraction generates a complex wave ψ, traveling radially in the r direction away from the slit, and this is given by:

 Let (x′, y′, 0) be a point inside the slit over which it is being integrated.
 If (x, 0, z) is the location at which the intensity of the diffraction pattern is being computed, the slit extends from $x' = -a/2$ to $+a/2\,$, and from $y'=-\infty$ to $\infty$.

-The distance r from the slot is:
+The distance r from the slit is:

 Assuming Fraunhofer diffraction will result in the conclusion $z \gg \big|\left(x - x^\prime\right)\big|$.
 In other words, the distance to the target is much larger than the diffraction width on the target.

 By the binomial expansion rule, ignoring terms quadratic and higher, the quantity on the right can be estimated to be:

 It can be seen that 1/r in front of the equation is non-oscillatory, i.e. its contribution to the magnitude of the intensity is small compared to our exponential factors.
 Therefore, we will lose little accuracy by approximating it as 1/z.

 To make things cleaner, a placeholder C is used to denote constants in the equation.
 It is important to keep in mind that C can contain imaginary numbers, thus the wave function will be complex.
 However, at the end, the ψ will be bracketed, which will eliminate any imaginary components.